MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/conditional-access-windows-defender-advanced-threat-protection.md

  ## Configure conditional access
+This section guides you through all the steps you need to take to properly implement conditional access.

+There are steps you'll need to take in the Windows Defender ATP portal, the Intune portal, and Azure AD portal.

 > [!NOTE]
 > You'll need a Microsoft Intune environment, with Intune managed and Azure AD joined Windows 10 devices.

-You'll need to take the following steps to enable conditional access:
+Take the following steps to enable conditional access:
 - Step 1: Turn on the Microsoft Intune connection from the Windows Defender ATP portal
 - Step 2: Turn on the Windows Defender ATP integration in Intune
 - Step 3: Create the compliance policy in Intune